 I’ve started making small visits throughout the evening — so they can slowly learn the weight of my footsteps, the sound of the door opening, the running water.
 I talk softly in the room so they can get used to my voice.
 I’m glad they are quick and lively.
 I’m glad they finished most of their dinner tonight.

 It’s been raining since evening.
-Now it’s late, and I’m sitting by the balcony door writing this, the wind coming in slow waves.
+Now it’s late.
+And I’m sitting by the balcony door writing this.
+The wind coming in slow waves.
 Outside it’s wet and dark.
 In here, the kitten is probably dreaming under the ferns.

 the moon is full. again. its cool light falls through the window, and somewhere in that light i remember – the altar. the incense. unlit. again.